warrengb/BlazorTSInterop/README.md

 ##

 <ul>
-<b>Summary</b><br>
+<b>Summary</b>
-A project ready to demonstrate JavaScript interop walkthrough has been created.<br>
+A project ready to demonstrate JavaScript interop walkthrough has been created.
 Ignore Counter and Fetch Data pages that come with the template.
-This demo will only use the home page.<br>
+This demo will only use the home page.
 </ul>

 ##